-The TPS54361 device is a 60-V, 3.5-A, step-down regulator with an integrated high-side MOSFET.
-This device is typically used to convert a higher DC voltage to a lower DC voltage with a maximum available output current of 3.5 A. Example applications are: 12 V, 24 V, and 48 V industrial, automotive, and communications power systems.
-Use the following design procedure to select component values for the TPS54361 device.
-This procedure illustrates the design of a high-frequency switching regulator using ceramic output capacitors.
-Calculations can be done with the excel spreadsheet (SLVC452) located on the product page.
-Alternately, use the WEBENCH® software to generate a complete design.
+The TPS54541 device is a 42-V, 5-A, step-down regulator with an integrated high-side MOSFET.
+This device typically converts a higher-dc voltage to a lower-dc voltage with a maximum available output current of 5 A. Example applications are the following: 12-V and 24-V industrial, automotive, and communication power systems.
+Use the following design procedure to select component values for the TPS54541 device.
+The spreadsheet (SLVC452) on the product page can help with all calculations.
+Alternatively, use the WEBENCH software to generate a complete design.
 The WEBENCH software uses an interactive design procedure and accesses a comprehensive database of components when generating a design.
-This section presents a simplified discussion of the design process.